What parents need to know

 Engagement, Approach, Support

-Interactive questions walk kids through lessons and reinforce concepts in various ways, like writing a phrase they hear or identifying words from photos.
-Users get immediate feedback and points to advance and can discuss questions.
+Interactive questions walk kids through lessons and reinforce concepts in various ways, like typing a spoken phrase or identifying words from photos.
+Users get instant feedback and earn points throughout.

 What's it about?